joker-b/botzo/_posts/2021-11-28-Browser-Pope.md

 ## So Where Does That Leave the Browser?

 Depending on where you think we are on the graph, and how the scales shake out, things don't look good, long-term, for the browser.
-The rise of computationally-intensive ideas like Deep Learning, Crypto currencies, and Metaverse applications indicate to me that we're already passing into the steeper part of the chart where cpapabilities are peeling apart faster than software product cycles can adapt (this was true even a decade ago in some quarters: when I was at Nvidia, we passed the point where it took longer to create a AAA video game than the product cycles of AAA game hardware).
+The rise of computationally-intensive ideas like Deep Learning, Crypto currencies, and Metaverse applications indicate to me that we're already passing into the steeper part of the chart where capabilities are peeling apart faster than software product cycles can adapt (this was true even a decade ago in some quarters: when I was at Nvidia, we passed the point where it took longer to create a AAA video game than the product cycles of AAA game hardware).

 Yet weirdly when people are encouraged the learn to code, we give them: Javascript.

 It's where some jobs are _now,_ I get it.
-Or worse, maybe it's where the jobs _were_ when the textbook was prepared in 2013.
+Or worse, maybe it's where the jobs _were_ when the training website was prepared in 2013.
 But the long-term returns for getting locked-into JS's mentailies and the browser DOM model are questionable.

 While the browser isn't vanishing instantly, there are many applications for which the browser's contribution is already reduced to noise: